jonaphael/dojot-verne/100k-loopback/README.md

 # 100K Loopback

-This service is a helper for 100k-epic, its functionality is to transfer incomming payload from a **device-data** topic to **iotagent-devce** topic.
+This service is a helper for 100k-epic, its functionality is to transfer incomming payload from a **device-data** topic to **iotagent-device** topic.

 # Configurations
 ## Environment Variables